Approximation and Uncertainty Quantification of Systems with Arbitrary Parameter Distributions using Weighted Leja Interpolation: Theory and Methodology

-where $y_{0} = 0$, $y_{1} = 1$, and $\mathcal{R}\left(z\right)$ denotes the real part of a complex number $z$.
-In all cases, Leja sequences are more granular compared to other nested node sequences, e.g., the level-to-nodes function $m(i) = 2^i + 1$ must be used for nested Clenshaw-Curtis nodes.

-\subsection{Weighted Leja Nodes}
+\subsubsection{Weighted Leja Nodes}

 In more general \gls{uq} settings, e.g., for the arbitrary input distributions considered in this work, the definition of Leja sequences must be adjusted according to the input \gls{pdf} $\varrho\left(y\right)$, which acts as a weight function.
 To that end, we employ the definition of weighted Leja sequences given in \cite{narayan2014}.
-Using that formulation, weighted Leja sequences are constructed by incorporating the \gls{pdf} $\varrho\left(y\right)$ into the optimization problem \eqref{eq:lejaopt_unweighted}, which is transformed into
+Using this formulation, weighted Leja sequences are constructed by incorporating the \gls{pdf} $\varrho\left(y\right)$ into the optimization problem of Equation \eqref{eq:lejaopt_unweighted}, which is transformed into

-We note that other formulations exist as well \cite{demarchi2004}, however, the one given in \eqref{eq:lejaopt_weighted} is preferred due to the fact that the resulting Leja nodes are asymptotically distributed as weighted Gauss quadrature nodes.
+We note that other formulations exist as well \cite{demarchi2004, jantsch2019}, however, the form given in Equation \eqref{eq:lejaopt_weighted} is preferred due to the fact that the resulting Leja nodes are asymptotically distributed as weighted Gauss quadrature nodes \cite{narayan2014}.
 While this is a promising property, it is not necessarily sufficient to produce an accurate interpolation rule.
-In particular, unlike the unweighted case, weighted Leja rules are not associated with a subexponentially growing Lebesgue constant, hence, an improved accuracy cannot be guaranteed for interpolation grids of increasing sizes.
-Nonetheless, weighted Leja interpolation has been found to perform very well in practice \cite{loukrezis2019}, as also demonstrated by the results of the numerical experiments presented in Section~\ref{sec:num_exp}.
-The remaining good properties of Leja sequences, i.e. granularity and nestedness, are preserved in the weighted case.
-Moreover, since the interpolation rule is now tailored to the specific weight function, equivalently, \gls{pdf}, the corresponding quadrature rules will be tailored to that \gls{pdf} as well.
+In some cases, e.g., for weight functions resembling the Gaussian \gls{pdf} \cite{jantsch2019}, it can be shown that weighted Leja nodes are also associated with a subexponentially growing Lebesgue constant.
+While more general theoretical results are currently not available, weighted Leja interpolation has been found to perform very {well} in practice \cite{ernst2019, loukrezis2019}, as also demonstrated {in this paper} by the results of the numerical experiments presented in Section~\ref{sec:num_exp}.
+The other beneficial properties of Leja sequences, i.e., granularity and nestedness, are preserved in the weighted case.
+Moreover, since the interpolation rule is now tailored to the specific weight function that is the \gls{pdf}, the corresponding quadrature rules will be tailored to that \gls{pdf} as well.
 For a more detailed discussion on the properties of weighted Leja sequences, see \cite{narayan2014}.

-\section{Sparse Adaptive Leja Interpolation}
+\subsection{Sparse Adaptive Leja Interpolation}